yaamurozturk/MWE-Pretokenizer-WEs/README.md

 - [French PARSEME raw corpus](https://gitlab.com/parseme/corpora/-/wikis/Raw-corpora-for-the-PARSEME-1.2-shared-task) for the PARSEME shared task 1.2 in 2020

 # Software used
-- [MTLB-STRUCT](https://github.com/shivaat/MTLB-STRUCT/) - a tool for automatic identification of verbal MWEs; scored best in the [PARSEME shared task 1.2](https://multiword.sourceforge.net/sharedtaskresults2020); the re
+- [MTLB-STRUCT](https://github.com/shivaat/MTLB-STRUCT/) - a tool for automatic identification of verbal MWEs; scored best in the [PARSEME shared task 1.2](https://multiword.sourceforge.net/sharedtaskresults2020)
-- []
+- [GENSIM](https://radimrehurek.com/gensim/) - a Python library for training word embeddings and semantic NLP models

 # Methodology
 - Automatically annotating the raw corpus for MWEs with MTLB